L2M-Reg: Building-level Uncertainty-aware Registration of Outdoor LiDAR Point Clouds and Semantic 3D City Models: Experiment and Results

 \subsubsection{Qualitative Comparison}

-Figures \ref{qualitative0501}, \ref{qualitativePina} and \ref{qualitativeStreet} present the valid registration results in three datasets.
-During testing, TriICP, GICP, and L2M-Reg consistently produced valid results, whereas PLADE failed to do so for the TUM0501 Building dataset.
-Scantra also exhibited suboptimal performance across three datasets.
+Figures~\ref{qualitative0501}, \ref{qualitativePina}, \ref{qualitativeStreet}, \ref{qualitativeRestaurant}, and \ref{qualitativeIngo} show the registration results for the TUM0501, Pinakothek, Street Building, Restaurant, and Ingolstadt Store datasets, respectively.
+During testing, KISS-ICP, TriICP, GICP, and L2M-Reg consistently produced valid results for all datasets, whereas PLADE failed to do so for the TUM0501 Building, Restaurant, and Ingolstadt Store.
+Scantra exhibited suboptimal performance across all datasets.
 Possible reasons for these shortcomings are discussed in Section \ref{sec5}.

+In addition, due to the high similarity in visual detail between KISS-ICP and other effective methods, visual distinction is very difficult.
+To improve clarity in visualization, results of KISS-ICP are not presented in the qualitative comparison of Figures \ref{qualitative0501} $\sim$ \ref{qualitativeIngo}.
+The complete results of all methods can be seen in the subsequent quantitative evaluation.

-As shown in Figure \ref{qualitative0501}, the TUM0501 Building dataset yields valid registration results using TriICP, GICP, and L2M-Reg.
-The results of PLADE and Scantra are not included, as neither produces valid results in this case.
+As shown in Figure \ref{qualitative0501}, the TUM0501 Building dataset yields registration results using TriICP, GICP, and L2M-Reg.
+The results of PLADE are not included, as it can not produce valid results.
 In the horizontal direction, particularly within the building footprint areas outlined by dashed circles, L2M-Reg achieves the highest consistency compared to TriICP and GICP.
 In the vertical direction, it also shows superior alignment with the ground model, further highlighting its advantage in registration accuracy.

-Figure \ref{qualitativePina} shows all valid registration results for the Pinakothek dataset.
+Figure \ref{qualitativePina} shows registration results for the Pinakothek dataset.
 In the horizontal direction, L2M-Reg consistently demonstrates higher accuracy within the footprint area, as illustrated in Patch 1 to Patch 5 (outlined by dashed circles).
 Notably, in Patch 6, L2M-Reg exhibits a visible deviation from the reference model compared to the two ICP-based methods.
 This discrepancy is primarily attributed to scale inaccuracies in the LoD2 model, resulting in dimensional mismatches between the model and the point cloud.
 Despite this, L2M-Reg still achieves the globally optimal registration, as evidenced by Patch 1 being parallel to Patch 6, where L2M-Reg again provides a better global fit.
-In the vertical direction, as shown in Patch 7 to Patch 9, L2M-Reg demonstrates the best alignment between point clouds and DTM.
+In the vertical direction, as shown in Patch 7 to Patch 9, L2M-Reg demonstrates the best alignment.